RARE - Stunning original set of Ten 19th century Chippendale chairs,...

-Stunning original Victorian Butler's tray on stand in solid walnut -...
+Stunning original Victorian Butler's Tray in walnut - circa 1890 - Size...

 Our upholstery leather suppliers are leading manufacturers in Europe: CrestJMT and Futura Leather.
 Both have an established reputation for top quality leather and wide range of colours and finishes.

 We have selected the most popular for chesterfield making on this website but between both of them there are around 300 different colours to choose from for your unique chesterfield.
 For a full view of the different ranges please check out the suppliers’ website.
 We can make your preferred chesterfield model in any of them.

 All leathers featured in this website have undergone the most exigent testing and are suitable for domestic use.

 The selection of leather for any chesterfield model depends upon the environment and look required.
 Full pigmented leathers are more durable than aniline or semianiline leather.
 In some applications, aniline leathers will wear with age and give an aged appearance which will enhance the look.
 Each hide is unique and variations occur such as growth marks, occasional scars and variations in grain.
 These variations add to the character of leather just as natural patterns add to the beauty of wood.

 All our leather complies with UK Cigarette & Match specifications and other fire retardancy regulations as standard.